 Having repaired the Nave roof, attention was turned to the tower, which had started to shed stone.
 The church therefore approached the Heritage Lottery Fund for a grant to plan for the works, and to undertake the necessary repairs.

-The initial ‘development stage’ included funding for a high-level survey, which identified numerous defects, and one sizeable piece of masonry which was loos, but would stay in position a little while longer.
+The initial ‘development stage’ included funding for a high-level survey, which identified numerous defects, and one sizeable piece of masonry which was loose, but would stay in position a little while longer.
 Funding also made archival research and stone testing possible, providing an excellent understanding of the church building’s past, and invaluable information to plan the repairs.

 The incompatibility of mortars containing cement with stonemasonry was not well understood in the 1960s, leading to further erosion, and another repair programme in the 1990s.
 Continued failure necessitated the second phase of works.